Dionnn-max/Mars-Le-Disney-8/README.md

 DISNEY-8: A Magical Assembly Language

 Overview
-DISNEY-8 is a Disney-themed assembly language extension for MARS LE that makes learning CPU architecture fun and engaging.
+DISNEY-8 is a Disney themed assembly language extension for MARS LE that makes learning CPU architecture fun and engaging.
 This project implements a subset of the DISNEY-8 instruction set as a MARS LE extension in Java.

 Features
 - 4 Disney themed instructions implemented in Java